in28minutes/cloud.in28minutes.com/_posts/2020-06-07-aws-elastic-container-service-and-fargate-ecs.md

 - AWS Fargate and ECS: https://www.youtube.com/watch?v=2oXVYxIPs88

-## AWS Elastic Container Service and Fargate - AWS Certification Exam Practice Questions
+## AWS Elastic Container Service and Fargate - AWS Certification Questions

 When do you use these services to run Docker Containers in AWS?
 - **Elastic Beanstalk**